-Fleeing/Attempting to flee domestic violence includes any individual or family who:
+Category 3 - Fleeing/Attempting to flee domestic violence includes any individual or family who:

-- Is fleeing, or is attempting to flee, domestic violence; - Has no other residence; and - Lacks the resources or support networks to obtain other permanent housing
+- Is fleeing, or is attempting to flee, domestic violence; - Has no other residence; and - Lacks the resources or support networks to obtain other permanent housing.

-San Mateo County Residency
+Category 4 - San Mateo Residency

 Program participants will be San Mateo County residents at the time of program enrollment.
-Case management and housing plans may include strategies for out-of-county permanent housing solutions; however, if a household chooses to move out of County, services under this proposal would cease and the Contractor would identify resources in the community to which the client moves so the client could continue to receive services in his/her new location.
+Case management and housing plans may include strategies for out-of-county permanent housing solutions; however, if a household chooses to move out of County, services under this proposal would cease and Contractor would identify resources in the community to which the client moves so the client could continue to receive services in his/her new location.